InvenTree-Management/Supply_chain/README.md

 # Supply_chain

+#UPDATE 02

+- authentication of phone, email, address (for both hospital and supplier)
+- appending username in url (for both)
+- testing of items model
+- homepage of hospital and supplier
+- finding templates
+- STARTING VIEWS

+# UPDATE 01

 --> These are the steps you need to follow for setting your git with this project's repository..

 Create a empty folder in environment folder("myenv" in my case) and name it as "InvenTree".